JayVelazquez/portfolio-landing-page/README.md

 # Portfolio Landing Page
 A clean portfolio landing page website with scroll animation capability.
-Website explains my skills, about, projects, and contact information.
+Website has sections that explain my skills, about, projects, and contact information.

 ## Table of Contents